On the Origin of On The Origin of Species by Chris Green

-The port of Falmouth in Cornwall boasts a rich maritime history.
+The port of Falmouth boasts a rich maritime history.
 It has all the right features for seafaring.
 The River Fal has a wide estuary and Falmouth has the deepest natural harbour in Europe.
-It was turned from a sleepy little village where Cornish fishermen brought home their catch into the information hub of the British Empire when in 1688 the Royal Mail made Falmouth its appointed packet station.
-Falmouth is latterly notable for being frequent host to the Tall Ships Race and being the start or finish point of various round-the-world record-breaking voyages.
-The comings and goings of famous vessels have over the years put Falmouth well and truly on the maritime map.
+It was turned from a sleepy village where Cornish fishermen brought home their catch into the information hub of the British Empire when in 1688 the Royal Mail made Falmouth its appointed packet station.
+Latterly, Falmouth is notable for being a frequent host to the Tall Ships Race and being the start or finish point of various round-the-world record-breaking voyages.
+The comings and goings of famous vessels have, over the years, put Falmouth well and truly on the maritime map.
 Perhaps the most celebrated visitor to Falmouth, however, was HMS Beagle on which Darwin sailed to conduct the research that would result in On The Origin Of Species.

-Starting with Sir Garfield Thunder in the mid-nineteenth century, the Thunder family made their money by exploiting Falmouth’s Darwin connection.
-Although this particular commerce has less importance today, earlier generations of Thunders missed no opportunity to tell the world about Darwin, drawing the public’s attention to the great man’s relationship to Falmouth.
-Most of what you read about Charles Darwin today is the legacy of the Thunder family’s persistence.
-Had it not been for the myth started by Sir Garfield Thunder, Darwin might have been just another research botanist spending long hours bent over a microscope trying to put bread on the table for a growing family.
+Starting with Sir Garfield Trescothick in the mid-nineteenth century, the Trescothick family made their money by exploiting Falmouth’s Darwin connection.
+Although this particular commerce has less importance today, earlier generations of Trescothicks missed no opportunity to tell the world about Darwin, drawing the public’s attention to the great man’s relationship to Falmouth.
+Most of what you read about Charles Darwin today is the legacy of the Trescothick family’s persistence.
+Had it not been for the myth started by Sir Garfield Trescothick, Darwin might have been just another research botanist spending long hours bent over a microscope trying to put bread on the table for a growing family.

-The mystery that is about to shake the very foundations of the scientific world begins one Saturday during a powercut in the middle of an unseasonal snow storm.
+The mystery that is about to shake the very foundations of the scientific world begins one Saturday during a power cut in the middle of an unseasonal snowstorm.
 Falmouth enjoys a temperate micro-climate and does not get a lot of this type of weather.
 The storm cuts through power lines.
-The lights in Amberleigh, the plush suburban villa where Kimberley Thunder lives and works as a psychologist, go out.
-Her live-in partner, debonair private detective, Ben Archer is out on a case.
+The lights in Amberleigh, the plush suburban villa where Kimberley Trescothick lives and works as a psychologist, go out.
+Her live-in partner, private detective Ben Archer, is out on a case.
 Kimberley, finding no candles in the obvious places, goes down to the cellar where she thinks she might find some.
 She has not been down here often.
 Attractive, well-groomed, well-to-do young ladies like Kimberley do not find themselves poking about in cellars.

 Kimberley is dumbfounded.
 She doesn’t know what to think.
-If the journal is to be believed, her family’s fortune and perhaps worse, its reputation are built on shameful lies.
-She shares her concern with Ben when he arrives home and asks him to do some digging, find out what he can from historical records.
+If the journal is to be believed, her family’s fortune and perhaps worse, its reputation, are built on shameful lies.
+When Ben arrives home, she shares her concern with him.
+She asks him to do some digging to find out what he can from historical records.
 She feels his detection skills will be invaluable in this situation.
 What is actually on the public record for the time?
 What stories were in the newspapers in 1837 that might either substantiate or discredit Sir Garfield’s account?

 ‘Nothing to go on really is there,’ says Kimberley.